 This Agreement has been duly executed in two (2) original copies, of which each of the Parties has taken one (1) copy.

 Friday May 25, 2007

+THE NASDAQ STOCK MARKET, INC. OMX AB

-/s/ Robert Greifeld Robert Greifeld
+/s/ Robert Greifeld /s/ Magnus Böcker

+Robert Greifeld Magnus Böcker

-President and Chief Executive Officer
+President and Chief Executive Officer President and Chief Executive Officer

+/s/ Kristine Schauman

+Kristine Schauman

+Chief Financial Officer